Jamie Foxx: Upcoming projects

-In April 2003, Foxx was involved in an incident with two police officers who were attempting to escort him and his sister out of Harrah's casino in New Orleans.
-Employees claimed the Foxx party had failed to show identification upon entry.
-Originally charged with trespassing, disturbing the peace, battery on police officers and resisting arrest, Foxx pleaded no contest to disturbing the peace in exchange for the other charges being dropped, and was sentenced to a six-month suspended jail term with two years of probation and a $1,500 fine.

-In 2018, a woman reported to the Las Vegas Police Department that Foxx sexually assaulted her in 2002.

 Personal life

-Foxx has two daughters: model, actress and television producer Corinne Foxx, born in 1994; and another daughter born in 2009.
+Foxx has two daughters: model, actress, and television producer Corinne Foxx, born in 1994; and another daughter Anelise Bishop born in 2008.
 Corinne made her formal debut at the Bal des débutantes in November 2014 and was named Miss Golden Globe 2016 on November 18, 2015.

+Foxx grew up a fan of the Dallas Cowboys.

-In 2008, Foxx filmed a public service announcement for Do Something to promote food drives in local communities.
+In 2008, Foxx filmed a public service announcement for DoSomething to promote food drives in local communities.

 From 2013 to 2019, Foxx was rumored to be in a relationship with actress Katie Holmes.

 On January 18, 2016, he rescued a young man from a burning vehicle that crashed outside his home.
 The driver, Brett Kyle, was driving his truck "at a high rate of speed" when it left the road, traveled into a drainage ditch, and rolled over several times.
 Kyle was arrested for driving under the influence of alcohol.

-On October 26, 2020, Foxx announced via Instagram that his 36-year-old sister Deondra Dixon had died.
-She was born with Down syndrome and had been an ambassador for the Global Down Syndrome Foundation.
+On October 26, 2020, Foxx announced that his sister DeOndra Dixon had died.
+She was 36 years old and had been born with Down syndrome.
+She had been an ambassador for the Global Down Syndrome Foundation.